We may earn commission from affiliate links →

-This pedestrian bridge was named after wheat trading fairs which took place in the vicinity in the 19th century.
-It is designed as a viewing platform with a bench on both sides of the bridge, offering a little escape from hustle and bustle of the inner city.
+This pedestrian bridge was named after wheat trading fairs that took place in the vicinity in the 19th century.
+It is designed as a viewing platform with a bench on both sides of the bridge, offering a little escape from the hustle and bustle of the inner city.

-All the photos in this post are with thanks to Renata the author.
+Most of the photos in this post are thanks to Renata, the author.
 We thank her for taking the time to photograph them all.

 - Bohinj Region

 - Where to Stay in Ljubljana: Hotels and Hostels